Central African Republic

-Central African Republic is one of the poorest nations in the world.
-According to the 2017 Fragile State Index -listing, the country is the 5th most fragile state in the world.
-More than half of the population (2,5 million) are in need of humanitarian assistance.
+Central African Republic (CAR) is one of the poorest nations in the world.
+According to the 2019 Fragile State Index -listing, the country is the 6th most fragile state in the world.
+More than half of the population are in need of humanitarian assistance.

 The military conflict in 2013 forced people to flee their homes and inflicted significant damage on the country’s education system.
 Soldiers took over schools and laid waste to their equipment.
-Over a million central africans have fled their homes, and more than half a million have taken refuge in the neighbouring countries Chad, Cameroon and The Democratic Republic of the Congo.
+More than a million central africans have fled their homes, and over 500,000 of them are still displaced in the neighbouring countries Chad, Cameroon and The Democratic Republic of the Congo.

 There is an urgent need for teachers, as the great majority of them fled persecution to neighbouring countries during the civil war.
 FCA has provided teacher training to parents in local communities to ensure that children have access to the education they deserve.

 More than half of the population in Central African Republic are illiterate.
 Therefore, FCA supports literacy training also for adults.
 In Bozoum, a city located in the north-western part of the country, FCA and the Ministry of Education in CAR have collaborated in training literacy teachers for adult women groups.

 FCA supports parents’ associations to encourage commitment to their children’s education.
 Awareness raising campaigns are carried out on the importance of education with special emphasis on sending girls to school.

 Promoting peace in Central African Republic by training communities in reconciliation skills